jomwells/ambihue/README.md

 After installation of the custom component, it needs to be configured in `configuration.yaml` file.

-If you have not setup any other Philips TV components, use the tool linked in the Ambilight (Light) component docs to obtain your username and password.
+If you have not setup any other Philips TV components, use [this tool](https://github.com/suborb/philips_android_tv) to obtain your username and password.
 ```
 switch:
   - platform: philips_ambilight+hue